gespel/EPSA/README.md

       -DEMA_INSTALL_DIR=/path/to/your/EMA/installation/directory
       ```

+    **IMPORTANT:** You should probably build and update plugins on the target system.
+    The plugin uses `NVML` library for filtering GPU devices measurements, carefully
+    check `USE_NVML` option from CMake, disable it for systems where no `NVML`
+    installation is available.

 4. Build the plugins by running `make` inside `build` directory.

-After successfull completion of the above steps you should have two plugin files inside
+After successful completion of the above steps you should have two plugin files inside
 `build` directory:

 - `eps.so` (SPANK plugin)